By Terrence Curry

 One of the largest benefits of using options is leverage.

-Buying an option provides you exposure to price movement in the underlying stock.
-For a given percentage change in the underlying price, the change in option price in percentage is higher.
+Buying an option gives you exposure to price movement in the underlying stock.
+In comparison with a percentage change in the underlying price, the change in option price in percentage is higher.
 Frankly, if you trade options, you can enjoy the rewards of leverage.
 Only if you calculate in the risk of losing the premium, or the price paid for that option.

 The other biggest advantage is the limited risk.

-Options trading has the ability to have perspective on the market direction with restricted risk and at the same time having unlimited profit potential.
-This is because option buyers have the right, not the obligation, to exercise the contract for the underlying at the exercise price.
+Options trading has the capacity to have a perspective on the market trend with limited risk.
+At the same time, have limitless profit possibility.
+To recall, option buyers have the right, not the obligation, to exercise the contract for the underlying at the exercise price.

-If the price is not right at the time of expiration, the buyer will lose his right and simply let the contract expire worthless.
+If the price is not right at the time of expiration, the buyer will lose his right and utterly allow the contract to expire worthlessly.

 Insurance is another reason.

 Investors may use options for portfolio insurance.
 Options contracts can give the investor a method to protect his downside risk in the event of a stock market crash.

 Options are the world in which you will not be restricted to making a gain only when the market is successful.
 Due to the adaptability of options, you can produce a profit even when the market goes downward or even sideways.

 If you consider speculation as betting on the movement of a security.